sparshjain265/compilers/notes/TypeInference.md

 The inference algorithm makes use of type variables and in the process generates constraints that says `τ₁ ≡ τ₁', τ₂ ≡ τ₂' ...`.
-A solution to such a set of constraints is a *list* of substitutions `𝒮 = α₁/t₁, α₂/t₂ ...` with the *telescoping* property that the variables of `tᵢ` should only be from the set `αᵢ₊₁ …` which makes the types `τⱼ[𝒮]` and `τⱼ'[𝒮]` are identical.
-The substitution thus *solves* all the constraints.
+A solution to such a set of constraints is a *list* of substitutions `𝒮 = α₁/t₁, α₂/t₂ ...` such that:

+1. Should have the *telescoping* property, i.e.  the variables of `tᵢ` should only be from the set `αᵢ₊₁ …`.

+2. Should makes the types `τⱼ[𝒮]` and `τⱼ'[𝒮]` identical, i.e. the
+substitution should *unify* `τⱼ` with `τⱼ'` for all `j`*simultaneously*.

 We call such a telescoping substitutions a *unifier*.
+The *unifier* is not merely a set but a list because the telescoping property depends on the order of the elements.

-Notice that this is a list and not just a set as the order of the elements ensures that there is no circularity in the definition.
+The telescoping property of the substitution ensures that there is no circularity as the following exercise points out.

 __Exercise:__
 :   Let `𝒮` be a telescope and let `τ` be any type then the result `τ[𝒮]` of the substitution of `𝒮` in `τ` *does not* contain any type variable `α` such that `α/t` is an entry in  `𝒮`.